 Hwa-byeong (화병, 火病), literally “fire illness,” is a Korean culture-bound syndrome in which long-suppressed anger consolidates into a dense, burning mass that the patient feels physically lodged in the chest.
 It is not a metaphor.
 Patients describe a real object pressing upward against the sternum, a heat that rises into the face, and a despair that no antidepressant fully resolves.
-Hwa-byeong was listed as a Korean culture-bound syndrome in the DSM-IV in 1994 and remains the most fully developed model of how chronic suppressed anger crystallizes into a discrete somatic-emotional disease.
+Hwa-byeong is the most fully developed model of how chronic suppressed anger crystallizes into a discrete somatic-emotional disease.
 Western psychiatry, organized around mood and anxiety categories, has no clean diagnostic home for it — which is precisely why understanding hwa-byeong matters for any clinician treating Korean, Korean-diaspora, or chronically resentful patients anywhere.

 In Summary